AhmedAbuelaish/spawn-react-redux/README.md

 2. Use DOM elements unless rendering limits performance then switch to canvas

-3. Create a random set of nodes then try to control them by adding settings to 'control the chaos'
+3. Create a random set of nodes by using a set of user-defined settings to 'control the chaos'

 ### Dependencies